Connecting wood using dowel joinery can be a tricky job.

 With the unique 3-ways dowel jig that you can discover in this article, making joints with dowels is super easy and fast.

-Unlike a regular dowel jig, which can only make end-to-end dowel joints, this 3-way dowel jig can also make right-angled and T-shaped joints.
+Unlike a regular doweling jig, which can only make end-to-end dowel joints, this adjustable dowel jig can also make right-angled and T-shaped joints.

 On top of that, the unique design of this homemade dowel jig allows a faster setup than other doweling jigs.

-With the instructions in this blog, you will learn step by step how to make a dowel jig.
+With the step-by-step instructions in this blog, you will learn how to make an adjustable dowel jig.

 To help with making this jig, you can download the DIY dowel jig plans for free.

-That will make building this wood dowel jig even easier.
+That will make building this wood doweling jig even easier.

 No more struggling to make dowel connections from now on!